We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Your competitor's blog post says "85% of our team uses ChatGPT."
 That tells you almost nothing.

-"Uses AI" vs. "doesn't use AI" is too blunt.
+Binary AI measurement — "uses AI" vs. "doesn't use AI" — is too blunt to drive any useful decision.
 An engineer who uses Copilot for autocomplete once a week and an engineer who routes every design decision through Claude are both counted as "AI users," but their impact on team productivity is vastly different.
+Binary metrics create the illusion of insight while hiding the actual story.

 Better Questions to Ask